findelabs/proxima/docs/src/configuration/security/methods.md

 - Patch

-### Whitelisting Client Methods
+### Client Whitelists

 You can also whitelist specific methods for specific clients under security.clients[].whitelist, as shown below.
-Keep in mind that if you also have specified a list of globally whitelisted methods for the endpoint, the clients will only be able to access a subset of those methods.
+Keep in mind that clients will only be able to use methods included in the global endpoint configuration.

 ```yaml
 routes: